Skip to content

 Choosing timber as the material for your frames is a more cost-effective option than steel.
 While steel can provide more stability to a structure and is obviously termite-resistant, the resources that go into making steel beams and frames make it very expensive and a non-sustainable option.

-Builders and carpenters generally choose to work with timber because it is affordable, reliable, easy to source and reliable.
+Builders and carpenters generally choose to work with timber because it is affordable, reliable, and easy to source.
 Timber is more versatile to work with on-site as well in case plans change.
 If something in the plan changes and adjustments to the timber framing are necessary, this can be achieved much more easily than if the frames use steel or other more inflexible material.

 Made with ethically harvested timber, timber frame homes are naturally insulated because the timber doesn’t conduct heat or energy from one side of the wall to the other.
 In other words, timber isn’t a ‘thermal bridge’ in the way that steel is.